 - 80-ball capacity: 30+ minutes of continuous training

-- 2-3 hour battery: Train all day without recharging
+- 12V/32AH lithium battery: 2-3 hours runtime, train all day without recharging

-- Heating system: True bounce in any condition
+- Auto-heating on startup: True bounce in any condition (45°C+)

 - Low noise (58dB): Train without disturbing others